MarcosFlavioGS/Rust_Coding_Dojo_42/README.md

 # Chalenges

-In This Coding Dojo you will need to implement a set of libft functions and, for those who dare, a special puzzle from [Advent of Code](https://adventofcode.com/) using Rust.
+In This Coding Dojo you will implement a set of libft functions and, for those who dare, a special puzzle from [Advent of Code](https://adventofcode.com/) using Rust.

 - ft_putstr
 - ft_strlen